 For many parents, constipation is a regular challenge for their children and it’s one of the common medical issues associated with autism.
 For our kids, so many things are toxic and you need to be concerned with whether or not your food or cookware is toxic, whether your child has too much exposure to EMF, and making sure her diet and gut health is in a proper balance.
 Now that we too have felt the difficulties associated with constipation, I understand the frustration and anguish as parents watch their kids writhe in pain because they simply cannot poop.

 Why MiraLAX is Under Fire

-In January, 2015, The New York Times (NYT) reported on the validity of using laxatives as a childhood remedy.
-The article reports that “doctors have long recommended these laxatives for their convenience and on the grounds that very little PEG 3350 (the active chemical in MiraLAX) is absorbed in the intestines,” but at the time, the FDA claimed there was not enough data about the effect of this chemical in children.
+In January 2015, the NY Times (NYT) reported on the validity of using laxatives as a childhood remedy.
+The article reports that “doctors have long recommended these laxatives for their convenience and on the grounds that very little PEG 3350 (the active chemical in MiraLAX) is absorbed in the intestines.”
+At the time, the FDA claimed there was not enough data about the effect of this chemical in children.

 “FDA decided that no action is necessary at this time based on available information” for PEG 3350.
 However, given the track record of the FDA, I would myself say, “Let me see the evidence.”